 Interpretation of Scripture is the church’s responsibility

-With those words then, I end this series with the hope that more questions have been answered than raised; more light shed than heat generated.
+With those words then, I end this essay with the hope that more questions have been answered than raised; more light shed than heat generated.

 May the Lord himself sanctify all these words to you.
 Amen.